Red-Headed Woman: Plot

-When Lil learns that Charles has found out about her, she returns to Bill, only to find him with Irene.
-Furious, she shoots him, but he survives and refuses to have her charged with attempted murder.
-However, he does divorce her, and remarries Irene.
-Two years later, he sees her again, at a racetrack in Paris, in the company of an aged Frenchman.
+When Albert informs Lil that Gaerste has discovered their affair, she quickly returns to Renwood but finds that Bill has reconciled with Irene.
+William Sr. offers Lil a check for $500 to leave town, but she chases after Bill, who is driving away with Irene, and shoots him.
+He survives and refuses to have Lil charged with attempted murder.
+Two years later, Bill, who has since remarried Irene, spots Lil at a racetrack in Paris in the company of an aged French millionaire.
 He discreetly hides Irene's binoculars.
-In the final scene, Lil and her elderly companion get into a limousine driven by Albert.
+Lil and her elderly companion leave in a limousine driven by Albert.